Culture Powers Business™

 Diagram Creation and Cause Analysis

-The team creates the Fishbone Diagram, populating it with the identified causes.
-They then prioritize the causes and find that inconsistent procedures and substandard raw materials are the primary contributors to the high defect rate.
-Further investigation reveals specific issues with supplier quality control and the need for process standardization.
+The team creates a Fishbone Diagram, categorizing causes under Manpower, Methods, Machines, Materials, Measurement, and Environment.
+Through analysis, they identify inconsistent procedures and substandard raw materials as primary causes.
+Further investigation reveals supplier quality issues and the need for standardized processes.

 An example Fishbone diagram based the scenerio outlined above